| Conference on Policies and Measures

 forestry, solid waste disposal and waste water treatment, and economic

 instruments or cross-sectoral instruments.
+First we examined

 the market-based programs, such as carbon or energy taxes, internalization